berkaytrhn/berkaytrhn/README.md

 - 🔭 I’m currently working on Python - Deep Learning/Computer Vision
 - 🌱 I’m currently learning Data Science and Machine Learning Algorithms
-- 👯 I’m looking to collaborate on Human Pose Estimation
+- 👯 I’m looking to collaborate on 3D Reconstruction
 - 💬 Ask me about Python, Java, Javascript and also C
 - 📫 How to reach me: berkaytrhn@gmail.com